AntonKettner/PyMMF/README.md

-# PyMMF
+markdown
-python micromagnetic framework by Roke
+# PyMMF: Python Micromagnetic Framework by Roke

-Uses a PyCUDA framework to simulate
+Uses a PyCUDA framework to simulate.

-port of afs ssh repo to git repo

-is currently being tested on Ubuntu 18.04
+Port of AFS SSH repo to Git repo.
+Currently being tested on Ubuntu 18.04 with:
-with:

-requirements:
+## Requirements
-cuda 11.8.0
+- cuda 11.8.0
-anaconda3/2023.03
+- anaconda3/2023.03
-ffmpeg/4.0.2
+- ffmpeg/4.0.2
-texlive/2022
+- texlive/2022

-GET RUNNING:
+## Getting Started

-1.: install requirements
+1. Install requirements
-2.: create conda env with necessary repos (quiet a lot) 3.: activate repo
+2. Create conda environment with necessary repositories (quite a lot)
+3. Activate repository
+4. Run the simulation
+    - Use `python skyrmion_simulation.py` via Python
+    - Navigate to the script directory with `cd skyrmion_simulation/python_scripts`
-4.: run with "python skyrmion_simulation.py" via python (after "cd skyrmion_simulation/python_scripts") -> Output is via console and into OUTPUT dir
+    - Output is provided via console and into the `OUTPUT` directory

+5. Modify masks
+    - Modify black and white pixel masks (easily done via paint or similar applications)
-5.: modify masks (black and white pixels, easy via paint i.e.) and input skyrmions in needed_files and rerun with your own specifications
+    - Input Skyrmions in `needed_files` and rerun with your own specifications

+Most parameters can be found inside the class definitions and `__init__` methods in `skyrmion_simulation.py`.

+Several Standard Modes are Available
-    most parameters can be found inside the class definitions and inits in skyrmion_simulation.py several standard modes are available: sim.sim_type -> the specific parameters modified can be found in spin class init
+`sim.sim_type` -> The specific parameters modified can be found in the spin class `__init__`.

-DYNAMIC CURRENT CALCULATION + VISUALIZATION:
-Steps 1.2.3. like for Skyrmion Simulation run with python current_calculation.py after cd current_calculation

-FOR PHYSNET UHH USERS:
+## Dynamic Current Calculation & Visualization

+1. Follow steps 1, 2, and 3 as for Skyrmion Simulation
+2. Run with `python current_calculation.py` after navigating to the directory with `cd current_calculation`.

+## For PhysNet UHH Users

+Skip the install requirements and run via `ss_physnet.sh`.

-SKIP THE INSTALL REQUIREMENTS AND RUN VIA SS_PHYSNET.SH ss_physnet.sh starts skyrmion simulation with necessary modules -> can be used for jobs, configure with email address (and your own log dir) cc_physnet.sh starts current calculation with necessary modules -> can be used for jobs, configure with email address (and your own log dir)
+- `ss_physnet.sh` starts the skyrmion simulation with necessary modules (can be used for jobs; configure with your email address and log directory)

-TODO (For me):
+- `cc_physnet.sh` starts the current calculation with necessary modules (can be used for jobs; configure with your email address and log directory)

+## To Do (For Me)

+- Implement temporary directories cleverly into main calculations:
+    - Skyrmion simulation
+    - Current Calculation
-Implement temp dirs cleverly into main calculations -> Skyrmion simulation and Current Calculation functionalize more of the code inside the analysis scripts (split skyrmion simulation up into different parts) achieve support for windows -> paths with os.path or different module# PyMMF
+- Functionalize more of the code inside the analysis scripts (split skyrmion simulation into different parts)
+- Achieve support for Windows (manage paths with `os.path` or a different module)